ShivuXD/IoT_Projects_ESP32/Room_Temperature_Humidity_System_DHT11/README.md

 The project reads temperature and relative humidity from the DHT11 and displays the measurements in real time on a 0.96-inch OLED display.
 Sensor readings are also printed to the Serial Monitor for debugging and monitoring.

-This project was built as a beginner embedded systems exercise to understand GPIO, I2C communication, sensor interfacing, and real-time data visualization using an ESP32.

 ---

 ## Features